 We now show how equilibrium logic and nested logic programs can be mapped in polynomial time into QBFs.
-We first deal with the case of equilibrium logic, providing an encoding which is constructible in quadratic time and space.
-From this, we obtain, as an optimisation, an encoding for logic programs which is constructible in linear time and space.
-Next, we shed some light on the relation between our encodings and circumscription (McCarthy 1980), thereby discussing an extension of a well-known result by Lin (1991).
+We first deal with the case of equilibrium logic, and afterwards we provide optimised encodings for logic programs.
+Then, we shed some light on the relation between our encodings and circumscription (McCarthy 1980), thereby discussing an extension of a well-known result by Lin (1991).
 We conclude this section by expressing different notions of equivalence in terms of ordinary and quantified propositional logic, respectively.
+Note that, throughout this paper, we deal with theories and programs which are defined as finite sets, in view of the finiteness of QBFs.